ABOUT THE EURASIER

-The Eurasier is a Spitz type dog that originated in Germany.
-The Eurasier breeding program began in 1960 by crossing Chow Chows with German Wolfsspitz.
+The Eurasier is a Spitz type dog that originated in Germany in 1960, developed by crossing Chow Chows with German Wolfsspitz.
 Later, the Samoyed was also added to improve character, appearance and health.
-Several different breeding kennels were formed to establish multiple lines of dogs.
 In 1973, the breed was renamed Eurasier and was recognized by the Fédération Cynologique Internationale.
-The breed was intended to have the natural, "northern" look of the Spitz dog, but with a more calm demeanour to make it more suitable to family life.
+The breed was intended to have the natural, "northern" look of the Spitz dog, but with a calm demeanour to make it more suitable to family life.

 The Eurasier is a medium sized, Spitz type dog that comes in many different coat colours.
 They should be balanced and harmonious in appearance, and free from any extremes or exaggerations.
 Their coat should be thick and full, but lying flat with textured guard hairs, rather than profuse and standing up, as in the Keeshond or Chow Chow.
 This coat type makes for much simpler maintenance than the more profuse or cottony coat types.
 As the breed is still fairly young, there can be quite significant variety, both in appearance and temperament.
 However there are certain hallmarks of the breed that all Eurasiers should possess.